 from before the earthquake in the days of Uzziah king of Judah: and the

-The Holy Spirit is the equivalent of our spirit.
+The Holy Spirit is the Godhead's equivalent of our spirit.
 It is that person of God who connects us to God by indwelling us and influencing us via our spirit.
-The Holy Spirit guides and directs our spirit, and our spirit tries to tell us how to live a righteous life.
-We just don't always listen to it.
-The Spirit does not seem to have a body described in Scripture.
+The Holy Spirit guides and directs our spirit, and our spirit seeks to live a righteous life, however, our flesh does not want to listen to it.
+The Holy Spirit does not seem to have a body described in Scripture.
 He is described more by His attributes.
 Isaiah 11:2 "And the spirit of the LORD shall rest upon him, the spirit of wisdom and

 understanding, the spirit of counsel and might, the spirit of knowledge